Erfan-Ahmadi/erfan-ahmadi.github.io/Simplex.md

 ## Intuition

-In order to draw a triangle grid we need to first figure out the triangle our point `p` resides in, and then retrieve it's vertices.
+In order to draw a equilateral triangle grid we need to first figure out the triangle our point `p` resides in, and then retrieve it's vertices.
 So how do we do that?

 In a uniform grid, if we want to determine which square cell a point belongs to, we simply take `floor(x)` and `floor(y)`, which gives us the coordinates of the bottom-left corner of the cell.
 Makes us wonder—can we do something similar for an equilateral triangle grid?